hcsaba1982/ms-advanced/advanced training/7-extending-policies-to-external-hosts/README.md

 Connection to 10.0.1.10 7777 port [tcp/*] succeeded!
 ```

-Exit the master node but keep running the service in your second tab, as we will verify the connectivity again after implementing our Host Endpoint configuration.
+Exit the master node, but keep running the service in your second tab as we will verify the connectivity again after implementing our Host Endpoint configuration.

 ## 7.3.
 Enable Automatic HostEndpoints for your kubernetes cluster nodes

 Enable Automatic HostEndpoints by patching kubecontrollersconfiguration.
-We will use an the automatic HostEndpoints from workers as the source in our GlobalNetworkPolicy that will protect the bastion node.
+We will use the automatic HostEndpoints from workers as the source in our GlobalNetworkPolicy that will protect the bastion node.

 ```
 kubectl patch kubecontrollersconfiguration default --patch='{"spec": {"controllers": {"node": {"hostEndpoint": {"autoCreate": "Enabled"}}}}}'